 What is fair use?

-Fair use is the use of copyrighted works without asking permission from the copyright owner(s).
+Fair use is the legal right to use copyrighted works without asking permission from the copyright owner(s).
 What that looks like in practice varies and depends on an analysis of four different factors:

 The Center for Media and Social Impact at American University is sponsoring development of a growing number of fair use best practice statements that make it easier than ever to know what's fair.
 The best practices statements follow recent trends in court decisions in collapsing the fair use statute's four factors into two questions: Is the use you want to make of another's work transformative - that is, does it add value to and repurpose the work for a new audience - and is the amount of material you want to use appropriate to achieve your transformative purpose?
 Transformative uses that repurpose no more of a work than is needed to make the point, or achieve the purpose, are generally fair use.